Mobile App Setup

 • Send the information to our API using a strong cryptography technique which ensures the information cannot be tampered with or intercepted Note: This information will be available on the Keyri Dashboard

-• Verify device integrity to stop bad actors in their tracks.
+• Verify device integrity to stop bad actors before they can reverse-engineer your application or do further damage.
 We have checks to protect against

 • Jailbreaks